chrismedrela/docs-guide/docs/process.md

     * enforces initial [Documentation Structure](structure.md),
     * splits work between people and takes care of [Managing People](managing.md),
+    * provides some roadmap for creating documentation (waterfall seem to work in documentation)(this approach is used in i.e. Wordpress),
     * promotes [Culture](culture.md) of creating documentation and
     * in the case of open source projects, takes care about entire [Community](community.md) and encourage it to contribute to your project.